 As long as you are carrying a length of green air bramble in a visible location, such as coiled around a staff or on your person, you gain a +2 bonus on Fortitude saves made to resist inhaled poisons and airborne sickening or nauseating effects, such as those created by a troglodyte's stench or a stinking cloud spell.
 Green air bramble grants no benefit against sickening or nauseating effects that don't travel through the air, such as a cloaker's nauseating moan or the distraction caused by a swarm.
-A 3-foot length of green air bramble is required to gain a benefit from the plant.
-A length of the vine can be wrapped around a quarterstaff, polearm, longbow, or any similarly long-hafted weapon without reducing its effectiveness.
+A 3-foot required to gain a benefit from the plant.
+A length of the vine can be wrapped around a quarterstaff, polearm, longbow, or any similarly longhafted weapon without reducing its effectiveness.